📚 More on this topic: VRAM Requirements Guide · Mistral & Mixtral Guide · Quantization Explained · What Can You Run on 24GB VRAM

 Mixtral uses a Mixture of Experts (MoE) architecture.
 Instead of one monolithic feedforward network, the model has 8 separate “expert” networks.
 For each token, a router selects 2 experts to process it.
 The other 6 sit idle.

-Here’s the catch that trips everyone up: all 46.7B parameters must be loaded into VRAM.
-The router can’t predict which experts it’ll need for the next token, so every expert stays resident in memory.
-You’re paying 47B worth of VRAM for 13B worth of compute.
+Here’s the catch that tripped everyone up in 2024: all 46.7B parameters had to be loaded into VRAM.
+The router can’t predict which experts it’ll need for the next token, so every expert stayed resident in GPU memory.
+You paid 47B worth of VRAM for 13B worth of compute.

 The Numbers That Matter